Background pattern

 Do not exceed the recommended dose.

-Gilenya is used orally.
+Gilenya is taken orally.

-Take Gilenya once a day with a glass of water.The Gilenya capsules must always be swallowed whole, without openingGilenya can be taken with or without food.
+Take Gilenya once a day with a glass of water.
+Gilenya capsules should always be swallowed whole, without opening them.
+You can take Gilenya with or without food.

-Taking Gilenya every day at the same time will help you remember when to take the medication.
+Taking Gilenya at the same time every day will help you remember when to take the medication.

 If you have doubts about the duration of treatment with Gilenya, consult your doctor or pharmacist.